TimConnelly/stravaplay/README.md

 5) Run "process.py" to make a nice figure of MEQ, distance and elevation

 This uses the https://github.com/hozn/stravalib library which needs to installed with "pip install stravalib".
 Also, pandas and other common libraries!

+In addition you will also need Bokeh Python and the popular Pandas libraries.